 - RBDD rotary screw traps (Appendix 11A1, Figure 11A1-1): Passage begins in early July and ends from early April to late May, and rarely into June.
 The first half (50%) of the run passes within a 1-month period, late September to late October, whereas the main portion of the run (90%) begins passage through the diversion dam within a few days of September 1 and finishes anywhere from mid-October to as late as the end of December. - Tisdale Weir rotary screw traps (Appendix 11A1, Figure 11A1-2): Passage begins in early September and lasts until the first of May.
-The passage of winter-run Chinook at
+The passage of winter-run Chinook at this weir is dynamic: the first half (50%) of the run passes anywhere from the first of

-&lt;sup>6 Note that sampling at some locations such as Tisdale Weir and Knights Landing has not always occurred during warmer months when handling of juvenile salmonids may lead to greater chance of mortality.
+6 Note that sampling at some locations such as Tisdale Weir and Knights Landing has not always occurred during warmer months when handling of juvenile salmonids may lead to greater chance of mortality.